Setting Lower Bounds on Truthfulness: Non-Utilitarian Fairness

-$\alpha=\max_{i\in [n], j\in [m], S\subseteq [m]}\ v_i(S\bigcup \{j\})-v_i(S)$. \end{definition}
+\end{definition}

-That is, $\alpha$ is the maximal value by which the value of a player increases when one good is added to his bundle.~\cite{LMSS} proves that there always exists an allocation of items with an envy value of at most $\alpha$.~\cite{LMSS} also exhibits a universally truthful randomized mechanism that obtains an approximation of $O(\sqrt{\alpha}n^{\frac{1}{2}+\epsilon})$ w.h.p. for large values of $n$.
+That is, $\alpha$ is the maximal value by which the value of a player increases when one item is added to his bundle.

-Lipton et al. are interested in the question of whether there are truthful mechanisms that produce allocations with minimal or bounded envy.~\cite{LMSS} shows that no truthful mechanism can guarantee a perfect solution (minimum envy).
+Lipton et al.~\cite{LMSS} exhibit a universally-truthful randomized mechanism that has an envy of at most O$(\sqrt{\alpha}n^{\frac{1}{2}+\epsilon})$ w.h.p. for large values of $n$.
+They show that no truthful mechanism can guarantee an optimal solution with respect to envy minimization.
 We strengthen this lower bound by showing that no truthful deterministic mechanism can guarantee an allocation that has an envy value within $\alpha$ from optimal.

-\begin{theorem} No truthful deterministic mechanism can guarantee an allocation that has an envy within $\alpha$ from optimal. \end{theorem} \begin{proof} Let $M$ be a truthful deterministic mechanism for this problem.
-Consider an instance with $2$ players and $3$ goods.
-Each player $i=1,2$ has the same additive valuation function $v_i$ that assigns any of the single items a value of $1$.
-Observe, that in this case $\alpha=1$.
-Notice, that the minimal envy for this instance is $1$ (simply assign two items to one of the players and one item to the other).
-Hence, if $M$ assigns all items to one of the players the envy of the other is precisely $3$, which is a $2\alpha$ distance from optimal.
+\begin{theorem} Any truthful deterministic mechanism cannot obtain an approximation ratio better than $\alpha$ for envy minimization. \end{theorem}

+\begin{proof} Assume for contradiction that there exists a truthful deterministic mechanism $M$ that $\alpha$-approximates the envy minimization problem.
+Consider an instance with $2$ players and $3$ items.
+Each player $i=1, 2$ has the same additive valuation function $v_i$ that assigns any of the single items a value of $1$.
+Observe, that $\alpha(v_1, v_2) =1$.
+Notice, that the minimal envy for this instance is $1$.~\footnote{The {\it envy} of $S_1, ..., S_n$ equals $\max_{i,j}\ \{ v_i(S_j) - v_i(S_i), 0 \}$.} Hence, if $M$ assigns all items to one of the players the envy is precisely $3 > 1= \alpha(v_1, v_2) \cdot 1$.
+Therefore, we can assume w.l.o.g. that the $\alpha$-approximation mechanism $M$ allocates items $1, 2$ to player $1$ and item $3$ to player $2$ (call this partition $(S_1, S_2)$).

-We are left with the case in which one of the players receives two items and the other is given one item.
-Assume w.l.o.g. that player $1$ is given items $1,2$ and player $2$ is given item $3$.
+Let $\epsilon$ be an arbitrarily small positive real number.
 We now change the valuation function of player $1$ into the following additive valuation: